hb9kns/webforms/README.md

 or something else in future versions.
 All fields are separated by TAB which therefore is forbidden as content of any field.
 Lines beginning with `#` (comments) or any unknown character are ignored.
 Empty lines are ignored as well.
-The last line starting with `*` is the table header, but its next field is ignored, as it always is the index number;
+The first line starting with `*` is the table header, but its next field is ignored, as it always is the index number;
 any additional line starting with `*` is completely ignored.